-Our investment in the Federal Home Loan Bank of Seattle (the "FHLB") stock may be subject to impairment charges in future periods if the financial condition of the FHLB further declines.
+Our investment in the Federal Home Loan Bank of Seattle (the "FHLB") stock may be subject to impairment charges in future periods if the financial condition of the FHLB declines further.

 The Bank is a member of the FHLB, and as such, is required to hold FHLB stock as a condition of membership.
-As of December 31, 2011, the carrying value of our FHLB stock was \$61.3 million and consisted of 612,924 shares valued at a par value of \$100 per share.
-As of December 31, 2011, the Bank held 375,608 shares in excess of the minimum number of shares the Bank was required to hold as a condition of membership.
-Ownership of FHLB stock is restricted and can only be redeemed or sold at their par value and only to the FHLB or to another member institution.
-In August 2009, the FHLB received a capital classification of "undercapitalized" from their primary regulator, the Federal Housing Finance Agency (the "Finance Agency").
+As of December 31, 2012, the carrying value of our FHLB stock was \$60.2 million and consisted of 602,001 shares valued at a par value of \$100 per share.
+Ownership of FHLB stock is restricted and the stock can only be redeemed or sold at par value and only to the FHLB or to another member institution.
+In August 2009, the FHLB received a capital classification of "undercapitalized" from its primary regulator, the Federal Housing Finance Agency (the "Finance Agency").
+However, on September 7, 2012, the FHLB reported that its financial health has been steadily improving.
+As such, the Finance Agency upgraded the FHLB's classification to "adequately capitalized," which allows it, conditions permitting, to repurchase a small amount of excess capital stock for the first time since December 2008.
+In 2007, the Company requested the redemption of 361,645 shares of FHLB common stock.
+In 2012, the FHLB redeemed 10,923 shares of their stock at par value of \$100 per share for a total of \$1.1 million.
+This redemption reduced our holdings in FHLB stock from \$61.3 million as of December 31, 2011 to \$60.2 million as of December 31, 2012.